icarofua/siamese-two-stream/README.md

-# Demo code for paper "A Two-Stream Siamese Neural Network for Vehicle Re-Identification by Using Non-Overlapping Cameras" (https://arxiv.org/abs/1902.01496)
+# Demo code for paper "A Two-Stream Siamese Neural Network for Vehicle Re-Identification by Using Non-Overlapping Cameras" (https://arxiv.org/abs/1902.01496).

+If you find this code useful in your research, please consider citing:

+@article{de2019two,
+  title={A Two-Stream Siamese Neural Network for Vehicle Re-Identification by Using Non-Overlapping Cameras}, author={de Oliveira, Icaro O and Fonseca, Keiko VO and Minetto, Rodrigo}, journal={IEEE International Conference on Image Processing (ICIP)}, year={2019}
+}

+## Authors

+- Ícaro Oliveira de Oliveira - Universidade Tecnológica Federal do Paraná (UTFPR)
+- Keiko Veronica Ono Fonseca - Universidade Tecnológica Federal do Paraná (UTFPR)
+- Rodrigo Minetto - Universidade Tecnológica Federal do Paraná (UTFPR)

+This research was conducted while the authors were at the UTFPR.

 We describe in this paper a novel Two-Stream Siamese Neural Network for vehicle re-identification.

 ![Alt text](fig1.png)